pradeep3sep/interviewquestion/README dsa.md

 > ### Check if a String is Subsequence of Other

 To check if a string is a subsequence of another string in JavaScript, you can use a two-pointer technique.
-This is a common DSA (Data Structures and Algorithms) approach.
-Here's the code:

 ```js
 function isSubsequence(s1, s2) {